europa-ee/europa-ee.github.io/content/projects/home_school_project6.md

 <!---
 #### Week 2

-Day 4 - **Entertainment** - A board game with clear instructions for the 3 bears to play, sent by Goldilocks.
+Day 4 - **Board game for 3 bears** - A board game with clear instructions for the 3 bears to play, sent by Goldilocks.

 Day 5 - **Puzzles** - Draw a map with 4 figure grid references to help Hansel and Gretel find their way home.